 |Canon 7D (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||22.0||11.7||854||66|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 7D Mark II provides a higher frame rate than the EOS M10.
-It can shoot video footage at 1080/60p, while the EOS M10 is limited to 1080/30p.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 7D Mark II provides a higher frame rate than the M10.
+It can shoot video footage at 1080/60p, while the M10 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 7D Mark II has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M10 relies on live view and the rear LCD for framing.
+In contrast, the M10 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Canon 7D II, the Canon M10, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 7D II (⇒ rgt)||optical||YES||3.0||1040||fixed||no||8000||10.0||11||no|